4 Must-See Festivals in Thailand

 What is Yee Peng in Thailand?

-Yee Peng is a cultural festival that takes place predominantly in northern Thailand.
-Chiang Mai is the premier destination for Yee Peng.
-Sometimes referred to as the Thailand lantern festival, Yee Peng is known for its thousands of released floating lanterns illuminating the night sky.
-Aside from floating lanterns, temples, houses, and public streets are decorated with assorted crafted colorful lanterns that are unlike anywhere else!
+Yee Peng is a cultural festival primarily celebrated in northern Thailand, with Chiang Mai being the most popular destination for the festival.
+Also known as the Thailand Lantern Festival, Yee Peng is famous for releasing thousands of floating lanterns that light up the night sky.
+Apart from the floating lanterns, various colorful lanterns crafted by skilled artisans decorate temples, houses, and public streets, making the festival unlike any other.

 Yee Peng dates back to around 800 years ago and is used to celebrate the end of the wet season and the beginning of the cooler dry season.